Hashim Sarkis: Career

 Born in Beirut, Sarkis received his Bachelor of Architecture and Bachelor of Fine Arts from the Rhode Island School of Design (1987), his Master of Architecture with distinction (1989), and his Doctor of Philosophy from the Harvard University Graduate School of Design (1995).
 His dissertation was entitled "Publics and Architects: Re-Engaging Design in the Democracy," and was advised by Peter G. Rowe, K. Michael Hays, Jorge Silvetti, and Roberto Mangabeira Unger.

 Sarkis has worked for several architecture firms, including for Rafael Moneo on Beirut Souks.
 In 1998, Sarkis established his own practice, Hashim Sarkis Studios, with offices in Cambridge and Beirut.
 From 1995 to 2015, Sarkis was a professor at the Harvard University Graduate School of Design, where he taught design studios and courses on the history and theory of architecture and urban design.
 From 2002 to 2014, he was the Aga Khan Professor of Landscape Architecture and Urbanism at the Harvard GSD.

 In 2018, he was named curator of the 2020 Venice Biennale of Architecture.
+In an interview with ArchDaily, an online platform dedicated to architecture, Sarkis discussed the proposed theme: "How will we live together?".
+He said: "We are asking architects this question because we are clearly not happy with the answers that are coming out of politics today.
+We are asking architects because architects are good conveners of different participants and experts in the building process.
+We are asking architects because we, architects, are preoccupied with shaping the spaces in which people live together and because we frequently imagine these settings differently than the social norms that dictate them."

+On October 1st, 2024, Sarkis was appointed the newest member of the Pritzker Prize jury, along with Anne Lacaton.